DIG - DNA Interest Group

-Our DIG Group meets at 1:00 p.m. on the 4th Monday of the month in the Community Room of BarryStaff, 230 Webster Street, Dayton, Ohio (One block east of Fifth-Third Baseball Field).
+Hopefully we will be able to resume our regular in person meetings sometime in 2021 and resume our meetings in the Community Room of BarryStaff, 230 Webster Street, Dayton, Ohio (One block east of Fifth-Third Baseball Field).

 Join our FACEBOOK Group - DIG - DNA Interest Group of Montgomery County OGS

 A place to share the latest news regarding DNA testing, share tips or ask a question.
 We learn from each other!

 - Mission - Advocate for and educate about the use of genetics as a tool for genealogical research while promoting a supportive network for genetic genealogists.

 There are no dues or fees to join.
 Their 2018 Award Winning ISOGG Wiki is a great place to start.

 Five Main Testing Companies for Genetic Genealogy: